 If you’re in the market for a new checking account and don’t want to wait for a possible Amazon roll-out, then maybe one of the following banks would work best for you.
 HSBC Advance Checking is great if you direct deposit your paychecks.
 The account is free if you maintain at least a $5,000 balance with recurring deposits from a third party.

 Chime is also an excellent choice and offers an easy way to save.
-When you make purchases with your Chime debit card, the change is rounded up and saved to a Chime savings account with 0.01% APY.
-That’s not the greatest interest rate but you could always transfer those savings to a high-yield account elsewhere.
+When you make purchases with your Chime debit card, the change is rounded up and saved to a Chime savings account.
 Even better, there are no monthly fees to maintain the account.
+Read more in our Chime Review.

 FNBO Direct’s Online Bill Pay account pays 0.65% APY and also comes with no monthly fees.
 Another free option is Ally Bank.
 There’s no minimum deposit required to open an account and the interest rate is tiered based on your balance.